 And since I use a TV antenna quite a bit, I tried out a HDHomeRun and Tablo OTA DVR.
 I watched some of the Stanley Cup Finals on NBC — and even with my Wi-Fi router one floor above me — I didn’t run into any lag or hang-ups.
 Watching Game 4 of the Stanley Cup Finals at night is pretty dazzling when you can project a 100 inch screen or onto a wall.

 There are a number of popular streaming apps, including Max (formerly HBO Max), tubi and Crackle.

 The Nebula Capsule II is essentially a portable TV and streaming device rolled into one.

-The only workarounds you need to know about is with Netflix and Amazon Prime Video.
+The only workarounds you need to know about is with Netflix.
 Anker says that due to Netflix’s policies, the company only certifies devices with at least 1 million units in production.

 Anker addresses the lack of Netflix on the main menu by side loading the app through its mobile app.
 Just follow the instructions on the app to add Netflix to the projector.
 When you’re done, you’ll have an N icon at the top of the app.

 Once you have Netflix on the screen, you can go back to using the regular remote control or the mobile app to navigate around.
 Aside from needing the mobile Nebula app to boot up Netflix, the app worked well, and the picture looks as good as any that loads natively.

 At the back of the projector, the Nebula Capsule II has a single HDMI port and USB port.
 Having these ports means you don’t have to rely on an Internet connection to watch a movie or look at some family photos saved to a hard drive.